 Many people hate going to the doctor.
 We can’t stand the lines, the attitude, and the bills.
 This is why many people prefer to Google their symptoms in the hopes of coming up with the diagnosis and treatment for themselves.
-It boils down to personal preference, in the same way some people enjoy the feel of land-based casinos and others go online or use Harrah’s Casino App.
 How reliable is Doctor Google as opposed to real doctors?

 Sure, Google has become synonymous with obtaining information in a matter of seconds on almost any topic.
 Googling the symptoms for common cold, depression, and food poisoning may seem like quick solutions to our problems, but diseases are, generally speaking, more complicated than that.
 There are only so many symptoms our body can go through as a sign that something is wrong, so there are countless diseases and conditions that share symptoms.